-The analysis of Vermeer's motifs should be approached with caution since we cannot be certain to what extent his pictures were intended to have hidden symbolic or moralizing content if any.
+The analysis of Vermeer's scenes should be approached with caution since we cannot be certain to what extent he intended to incorporate in them hidden symbolic or moralizing content.

-Faced with a lack of specific historical evidence, art historians have proposed a wide range of theories to explain the relationship between the map of Holland and the quite drama which unfolds in a sunlit room even though none can be called certain.
+Faced with a lack of hard evidence, art historians have attempted to explain the relationship between the map of Holland and the quiet drama which unfolds before it.
 Speculating that the young woman is a tidied-up courtesan, Leonard Slatkes proposed that the map refers to her "worldly" nature.
-Another hypothesis, more or less opposite, is that the young girl, "visually bound to the map of Holland, guarded, as it were, by a lion peering over her back and protected by a strong military presence, might be seen as a distant reflection of the Dutch Maiden, the allegorical symbol of the Netherlands."
-Thus, the scene testifies "the unmistakable pride in the Dutch homeland and the communion between people who live there and enjoy the fruits of peace. "
+Arthur K. Wheelock Jr. advanced another hypothesis, more or less opposite.
+"The carefully integrated relationship between the figures and the map in this sunlit interior expresses not only an unmistakable pride in the land but also the communion between the people who live there and enjoy the fruits of peace.
+Indeed, the girl, so visually bound to the map of Holland, guarded, as it were, by a lion peering over her back and protected by a strong military presence, might be seen as a distant reflection of the Dutch Maiden, the allegorical symbol of the Netherlands. "

-A third reading pivots on the assumption that scene represents a low-key, ritualized courtship.
-Consequentially, the connection between the map and the tête-à-tête would be that the progress of love requires no less a strategic battle planning than did wars waged between armies.
-This interpretation would also account for the looming presence of the officer and somewhat aggressive air he projects.
+Nor is it out of the question that the scene represents a low-key, ritualized courtship.
+Consequentially, the connection between the map and the intimate tête-à-tête would be that the progress of love requires no less strategic battle planning than did wars waged between armies.
+This interpretation would also account for the looming presence of the officer and the somewhat aggressive air he projects.

-In fact, even if the elaborately illustrated map in this picture was made for interior decoration, one of the original functions of cartography maps was to more effectively plan battles.
+In fact, even if the elaborately illustrated map in this picture was made for interior decoration, one of the original functions of cartography maps was to plan battles more effectively.
 As with their dominance in the field of map making, the Dutch were justly proud of their military prowess having been able to wage the successful war of independence with Spain, one of the most powerful nations in Europe.

 In any case, any Dutchman of the time would have associated the map of Holland map with the vast commercial reach of its growing maritime empire.
 According to historian Timothy Brook, the officer's felt hat (commonly made of beaver hair) is indirectly connected to Samuel Champlain and his efforts by alliance and conquest to control the beaver pelt trade in the New World.
 Since Delft was one of the Dutch East India Company headquarters, Vermeer must have been aware of the global expanse of his country through the constant influx of exotic products from all over the globe.